What You Should Know About Bacterial Vaginosis

 The use of a test is critical, especially in pregnant women.

 The following treatment is for symptoms that have subsided.

 The most common way to treat BV is with antibiotics.
 For many women, this treatment is effective.
 However, it can cause side effects like nausea and vomiting.
 Drinking alcohol with antibiotics can lead to more severe side effects.

 In addition, another common treatment is personal hygiene products.
 Most of these products restore the vagina’s pH levels.

-Always make sure to use natural products that treat bacterial vaginosis and that also restore vaginal flora, helping to prevent future infections.
+Also make sure to use natural products that treat bacterial vaginosis and restore vaginal flora, helping to prevent future infections.

 Helpful tips to prevent or avoid a BV recurrence

 - The vagina has natural cleaning mechanisms.
 Thus, it’s not necessary to use water and soap every time you freshen up.

 - Washing the vaginal area with water and a mild soap once a day is enough.